creachadair/jrpc2/README.md

 -  If a batch is empty or not valid JSON, the server reports error -32700 (Invalid JSON) as a single error Response object.

 -  Otherwise, parse or validation errors resulting from any batch member without an ID are mapped to error objects with a `null` ID, in the same position in the reply as the corresponding request.
-This behaviour is not required by the specification, but it ensures the server has stable behaviour.
+Preservation of order is not required by the specification, but it ensures the server has stable behaviour.

 Because a server is allowed to reorder the results, a client should not depend on this implementation detail.